kabeh2/DOM-II/README.md

-# DOM II - Event Exploration
+# DOM II - Event Exploration (USING SASS NOT LESS)